cbs-news-data/crdc-le-referral-data/notebooks/1718_referrals_arrests/hand/report_template.md

 The 2017-2018 survey is the most recent data available.
 We're told by the Department of Education that the new data won't be released until 2023.

+### The "hispanic" numbers for my state look off.
+Are you sure this is correct?

+Some school districts appear to have reported inaccurate data for hispanic students and may have incorrectly classified some Hispanic students as white.
+That may be the case for your state or districts in your area.

+### These numbers seem low.
+Are you sure this is correct?

+Although they do happen hundreds of times every year, arrests of very young children are quite rare when compared to the size of the total population.
+This means that, for some states, the numbers are quite low.

+Data reporting problems can also contribute.
+Some large school districts like Chicago Public Schools, for example, report large numbers of referrals but zero arrests.
+The CRDC doesn't take any steps to verify that these zero values are actually correct, so it's possible some data is under-reported.
+Therefore, the numbers in this report should be interpreted as the lowest possible value, i.e. there are "at least" 715 arrests nationwide.

 ### What does "X" mean?

 Here are definitions of most of the terms used in this analysis: